malcolmlett/malcolmlett.github.io/Executive-Control-in-a-proto-AGI.md

 * Then extend to actually producing action planning.

 ## Worked Example - Primitive Rewards plus High-level Goals
 We now look at how we can train the executive control layer to understand and target high-level goals.
 In order to "trust" our policy, and produce biologically plausible solution, our network will not be pre-trained to understand high-level rewards based on the actual goal, nor will be use external training force based on measurement against the high-level goal.
-Rather, we will provide the high-level goal as "sense" input to the agent, and depend on the existence of primitive rewards as the training force.
+Rather, we will provide the high-level goal as "sense" input to the agent, and depend on i) the existence of primitive rewards as the training force, ii) the fact that the primitive rewards coincide with the high-level goal signal, and iii) a modelling capability that will discover the relationship and subsequently understand goal signals in the absence of primitive rewards.

 ![with-modelling](files/Executive-control-with-modelling.png)

+We will include a modelling capability that the policy network can _choose_ whether or not to use at each time step.

 In a full solution, the primitive rewards will be supplied from lower-level layers, and the goal will be indicated by something in the environment that the agent must interpret.
 For example, a sign denoting the target goal position.
 For the purpose of focused experimentation, we will simulate the existence of the lower-level layers by providing our own high-level representations directly to the executive control layer.
 Simulated integrations will include:
 * input as high-level representation of environment